belhe001/myWebMiner/README.md

 An Open Source data mining tool build for all platforms using java.
 This tool allows you to Crawl a AJAX/JS enabled web site
 to fetch Social site links, email addresses along with contact numbers.
 This tool has ability to store all visited sites along with their screenshot in File system.

+Features:

+- Finds official Social site links ( fb,tw,yt,g+,LI ).

+- Finds official email addresses.

+- Finds official contact numbers.

+- Dynamic page crawling.

+- Smart Search.

+- Speedy ( 150 links/sec ).

+- Page Backup ( Screenshot , Source Code )

 Download
 -------